Software Provider or Traditional Bank? Which one should you choose for your global business?

 Secondly, many software providers have built their technology infrastructure on top of a network of financial institutions, which means that every time you need to receive or send money in a new currency, you will be matched with the right product and provider much easier.
 Less commercial and compliance processes each time you expand mean less operational burden on the finance team.
 The same applies to issuing cards for online purchases and employee expenses.
 Cards can be issued remotely and assigned to individuals, teams or projects and managed online via a dashboard to control spending through top-ups, limits and restrictions.

-The majority of software providers offer API connections, so SMBs can connect payment infrastructure directly to their workflows - such as payments, creating cards, etc. Additionally, they provide open banking connection to external banks for complete view of treasury and control, as well as, the connection to accounting tools to automate day to day accounting processes like reconciliation of payables and receivables.
+The majority of software providers offer API connections, so that an organisation can connect payment infrastructure directly to its pre-existing workflows - such as payments, creating cards, etc. Additionally, they provide open banking connection to external banks for complete view of treasury and control, as well as, the connection to accounting tools to automate day to day accounting processes like reconciliation of payables and receivables.

 Finally, software providers are also more hands-on with providing support to their client base, more receptive to feedback and faster to market with innovative products to match their clients' needs.